Skip to main content

 🌍

-Real-World Connection Skip counting helps with coin counting, clock reading, rows and columns, and counting items packed in equal groups.
+Real-World Connection Skip counting helps with coin counting, clock reading, rows and columns, counting items packed in equal groups, and tracking repeated jumps on a number path or game board.
+It also helps students estimate quickly when they are organizing classroom materials into pairs, fives, or tens.

 Fun Fact!
-Many songs and chants use skip-counting rhythms because repeated patterns are easier for the brain to remember.
+Many songs and chants use skip-counting rhythms because repeated patterns are easier for the brain to remember, which is one reason movement and rhythm help this skill stick so well.